holoviz/lumen/doc/getting_started/configuring_lumen_ai.md

 - **MistralAI** requires `mistralai`.
 The `api_key` defaults to the environment variable `MISTRAL_API_KEY` if available and the `model` defaults to `mistral-large-latest`.
 - **Anthropic** requires `anthropic`.
 The `api_key` defaults to the environment variable `ANTHROPIC_API_KEY` if available and the `model` defaults to `claude-3-5-sonnet-20240620`.
 - **Llama** requires `llama-cpp-python`,and `huggingface_hub`.
 The `model` defaults to `qwen2.5-coder-7b-instruct-q5_k_m.gguf`.

-### Agents

-Lumen AI is designed to be highly customizable and composable, allowing users to specify which agents to utilize for their tasks.

-The following agents are built-in:

-- **ChatAgent** provides high-level information about your datasets, including details about available tables, columns, and statistics, and can also provide suggestions on what to explore.

-- **SourceAgent** helps users upload and import their data sources so that the LLM has access to the desired datasets.

-- **TableListAgent** provides an overview of all the tables available to the LLM.

-- **SQLAgent** translates user's natural language queries into SQL queries, returning a table view of the results.

-- **hvPlotAgent** creates interactive visualizations of the data and query results so users can continue dive into the visuals from various perspectives.

-- **VegaLiteAgent** generates visualizations ready to export--perfect for presentations and reports.

-- **AnalysisAgent** allows users to plug in their own custom analyses and views.

-In addition to these agents, users also have the flexibility to create their own custom agents, described in [#customization/agents].

-### Coordinator

-Lumen AI is managed by a `Coordinator` that orchestrates the actions of multiple agents to fulfill a user-defined query by generating an execution graph and executing each node along it.

-There are a few options available:

-- `DependencyResolver` chooses the agent to answer the user's query and then recursively resolves all the information required for that agent until the answer is available.

-- `Planner` develops a plan to solve the user's query step-by-step and then executes it.

 ## Basic Customization